-NOT SUBJECT TO JUDICIAL PROCESS.
-A certificate of title or a certificate of origin does not by itself provide a right or a means to obtain possession of the vehicle and is not subject to garnishment, attachment, levy, replevin, or other judicial process against property.
-However, this [act] does not prohibit enforcement of a security interest in, levy on, or foreclosure of a statutory or common-law lien on, a vehicle, under law other than this [act].
+TITLE, CERTIFICATE OF ORIGIN, AND JUDICIAL PROCESS.
+A certificate of title created by a governmental agency of any jurisdiction or a certificate of origin does not by itself provide a means to obtain possession of a vehicle.
+Garnishment, attachment, levy, replevin, or other judicial process against the certificate of title or a certificate of origin is not effective to determine possessory rights with respect to the vehicle.
+However, this [act] does not prohibit enforcement of a security interest in, levy on, or foreclosure of a statutory or common-law lien on a vehicle under law of this state other than this [act].
 The absence of an indication of a statutory or common-law lien on a certificate of title does not invalidate the lien.

 This section is derived from Section 9 of the UMVCT.
 It makes clear that enforcement of a lien by judicial process must be effected against the vehicle, not the certificate of title.
 However, this section does not relieve a person of any duty under this [act] or law other than this [act] or preclude any remedies in personam.
 For example, this section does not bar mandatory injunctive or other in personam relief against a person wrongfully withholding a certificate of title, e.g., a turn-over order following a successful replevin action.
 In addition, if a certificate of title is being wrongly withheld by a third party, there may be a remedy under Sections 16-23.
-For example, a lien creditor could seek possession of the vehicle using legal process, and then obtain a certificate of title under Section 21 or 23; a buyer whose seller wrongfully fails to execute the certificate of title can obtain a new title under Section 22.
+For example, a lien creditor or other secured creditor could seek possession of the vehicle using legal process, and then obtain a certificate of title under Section 21 or 23; a buyer whose seller wrongfully fails to execute the certificate of title can obtain a new title under Section 22.